-Note: 2019:05 January 11, 2019
+Note: 2019:42 April 17, 2019

-Long-Term Unemployment Rates in Nevada are Returning to Historical Levels
+Long-Term Unemployment Rates in Nevada are Similar to National Rates

 - Information from the monthly Current Population Survey (CPS), sponsored by the Census Bureau and the Bureau of Labor Statistics (BLS) enables the analysis of the long-term unemployment rate (LTUR) in Nevada with comparison to the nation.
-Long-term unemployment is defined as being unemployed for 27 weeks or more. - From 1999 through the end of 2008 the LTUR in Nevada averaged 0.7 percent, and the unemployment rate averaged 4.3 percent. - In March 2011 the Nevada LTUR reached a peak of seven percent, that was higher than the national rate of approximately four percent in December 2010.
-This is similar to the trends of the total unemployment rate for Nevada that is also higher than the national rate. - Since early 2017 the Nevada LTUR has returned to a rate similar to the national LTUR.
-In November 2018 the Nevada and national LTUR were approximately 0.8 percent.
-Additionally, both rates are returning to the historical rates that averaged 0.7 percent for Nevada and 0.8 percent for the nation from 1999 through 2008.
+Long-term unemployment is defined as being unemployed for 27 weeks or more. - From 1999 through the end of 2008 the LTUR in Nevada averaged 0.7 percent, and the unemployment rate averaged 4.3 percent.
+For the nation the average over the same period was 0.9 percent for the LTUR, and 4.6 percent for the unemployment rate. - In March 2011 the Nevada LTUR reached a peak of seven percent, that was higher than the national rate of approximately four percent in December 2010.
+This is similar to the trends of the total unemployment rate for Nevada that is also higher than the national rate.